afiqasyrf/Brain-Tumor-Detection-AIPM-GROUP-H/PMP-PLAN/D-PROJECT_EXECUTION.md

 <br><br>

-    The %% Tumor outline function is used to detect the outline of the tumor by using filling, eroding and subtracting method
+    The %% Display function is used to display the results of the system and combined it all in one output